 Literacy Activity: Make a Class book

-Use process for the class book in the Ten Apples on Top example.
+Use the same process for the class book in the Ten Apples on Top example.

 Have the children create pages where their favorite animals interact with an apple.
 The children will draw the pictures, and the adults will write down what the students explain what is on their pages.
 For example, Child’s name sees a dog playing fetch with an apple